The problem with COLI in a down market

 Other solutions that involve restructuring the COLI are available as well.

 COLI can cause significant earnings issues for companies in down markets.
 Fortunately, there are solutions to this issue.
-Atlas would be happy to consult with companies on identifying the optimal strategy based on their specific fact patterns.
+Atlas would be happy to discuss further and assist with the review of these options.